sungyoon-lee/bcp/README.md

-# Lipschitz-Certifiable Training with a Tight Outer Bound
+# Lipschitz-Certifiable Training with a Tight Outer Bound (BCP)

-This repository is the official implementation of Lipschitz-Certifiable Training with a Tight Outer Bound.
+This repository is the official implementation of BCP, Box Constraints Propagation (Lipschitz-Certifiable Training with a Tight Outer Bound).

 <!----
 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials